adhocteam/pushup/README.md

 #### Explicit expressions

-Explicit expressions are written with `^` and the followed by any valid Go expression surrounded by parentheses.
+Explicit expressions are written with `^` and followed by any valid Go expression surrounded by parentheses.

 Example: